janso2000/MECHA470_Mobile_Sanitation_Robot/README.md

  <img src = "Images/UVC-chart.jpg" height = "320px" style="margin:10px 10px">
  </p>

 The 254 nm light damages the viral deoxyribonucleic acid (DNA) or ribonucleic acid (RNA) so that the virus cannot reproduce.
-According to the International Ultraviolet association and the CDC, due to the COVID-19 virus being relatively new there is not yet a specific deactivation dosage.
-The dosage for similar viruses in the same family need a dose of 10-20mJ/cm2 to achieve 99.9% disinfection in lab settings.
+According to the International Ultraviolet Association [A4] and the CDC, due to the COVID-19 virus being relatively new there is not yet a specific deactivation dosage.
+The dosage for similar viruses in the same family need a dose of 10-20mJ/cm2 to achieve 99.9% disinfection in lab settings [2].
 In real life applications the virus is often hidden or shaded from direct UVC light which in turn reduces the UVCs effectiveness.
 Therefore, to ensure 99.9% deactivation researchers recommend a dosage of 1,000-3,000 mJ/cm2.

 To determine the intensity a 254nm UVC lamp produces a UVC detector is required.
 Once the intensity of the UVC lamp is known we can use the following equation to determine the minimum time needed to sanitize the area of COVID-19.

 UV Dose = UV Intensity (μW/cm2) x Exposure Time (seconds)

 The inverse square law applies to germicidal ultraviolet as it does to light: the killing power decreases as the distance from the lamps increases.
-So we can tell how the intensity of the UV-C lamp disperses further away from the bulb itself and can be mapped in an exponential form.
+We can tell how the intensity of the UV-C lamp disperses further away from the bulb itself and can be mapped in an exponential form.

 The light intensity’s behavior can be modeled using RoboDK’s Paint gun tool.
 With the use of the included Painting Tutorial file, a small portion of the beam’s intensity can be modeled.
 This tutorial will resemble the figure below.
 <p align = "center">